Why is Project Management Office (PMO) critical to business?

 .
 Finally, the Imperative of Value, the cornerstone of PMOs.

-You will certainly find this buzzword in the PMO mandate, in the PMO roadmap or any presentation about the purpose of the PMO.
-PMOs are created to enable the creation of value, helping the business to maximise its bang for the buck.
+You will certainly find this buzzword in the PMO mandate, in the PMO roadmap, or any presentation about the purpose of the PMO.
+PMOs are created to enable the creation of value, helping the business to maximize its bang for the buck.

 At their core, PMOs are all about value.
 However, value is a subjective concept and what is valuable to me might not have any value to you.
 The value lies in the eyes of the beholder.
 Thus, it is fundamental that PMOs start to look at their stakeholders as customers instead and that they ask what these customers want if they are to deliver to their value expectations.

-Also, we need to start measuring our own delivery of value – we demand it from project teams, so why not being transparent about our performance ourselves? – and communicating more.
+Also, we need to start measuring our own delivery of value – we demand it from project teams, so why not be transparent about our performance ourselves? – and communicating more.

 How did your passion for projects start?